Know where to search for GIS jobs

 - GIS Jobs US

 You could simply type in ‘GIS’ and pray that something sticks.
-But if you’ve just graduated with a GIS degree or diploma, your school prepared you for everything.
+But if you’ve just graduated with a degree or GIS certification, your school prepared you with the right “book smarts”.

 Here are some of the outside-the-box GIS jobs where GIS has room to grow:

-Field Work: Heavy construction, forestry, environment, archaeology and mining are industries begging for GIS.
-Setting up GPS, invasive species/endangered species surveys, site excavation, connecting production data with the operation and site analysis – you get a mix of desk work and site visits.
+FIELD WORK: Heavy construction, forestry, environment, archaeology and mining are industries begging for GIS.
+For example, you can setup GPS mobile apps in QGIS Field or ArcGIS Collector for any type of work (invasive species/endangered species surveys, site excavation, etc.).
+Best of all, you get a mix of desk work and site visits.

 If you’ve graduated and you’re left in the dark without an opportunity, it’s time to start thinking a bit outside the box.

-Think a bit outside the box, and you will be rewarded.
+Start thinking a bit outside the box, and you will be rewarded.
+Nothing to lose.
+Do you agree?
+Let us know with a comment below.